The Edit

 What is The Edit?

 Young people’s voices and views should be heard and creativity shared.
-The Edit is a digital storytelling challenge series that gives young people aged 8-18 the chance to:
+The Edit is a digital storytelling challenge series that gives young people aged 8-18 the chance to create a 90-second news report or a digital infographic about a person, issue, or topic that truly matters to you or your community, exploring the theme of wellbeing: mental, physical, financial, or social.

-Both series come with ready-made lessons designed to align with the education curriculums across the UK and Ireland.
-They’re easy to integrate into your existing lesson plans, making it simple to bring digital storytelling into your classroom.
+This initiative comes with ready-made lessons designed to align with the education curriculums across the UK and Ireland.
+It's easy to integrate into your existing lesson plans, making it simple to bring digital storytelling into your classroom.

 Tailored for all